mgaldieri/PyEvents/README.md

     events.fire(<events_descriptions>.<SOME_EVENT>, {'info':'some_info'})

 That's it!
 Simple, huh?
-Oh, And PyEvents is licensed under the MIT open source license.
+Oh, and PyEvents is licensed under the MIT open source license.